 1.1 Relax on Kite Beach or Jumeirah Beach

-Dubai beaches are the perfect place to unwind after a couple of days of sightseeing or just to spend those hot summer, spring, autumn and even winter days!
-Kite Beach is a public beach and you are most welcome to bring your own umbrella and towel, but if you forget, you can always rent them on the spot for around AED 100 (US $27) for an umbrella and two chairs.
+Kite Beach is a public beach where you can bring your own umbrella and towel, but if you forget, you can always rent them on the spot for around AED 100 (US $27) for an umbrella and two chairs.
+Plus, this beach offers a great view of Burj Al Arab!

 You can also head to Jumeirah Beach, a super popular beach which is free and public.
-It’s the type of beach that is wide and long and perfect for just chilling on the sand or even enjoying some aquatic sports.
 By the way, there’s also a great view of Burj Al Arab from there, so don’t forget to bring your camera for the perfect photo!

 1.2.
 Visit the Dubai Mall